alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 Ensure you know how to communicate with your 2nd line colleagues if Slack is unavailable.
 See "[If Slack is unavailable](https://docs.google.com/document/d/144y8c2Ly-kG3JQkRitpBSIN3DrxLnPSmLDezEZRMGi4/edit#heading=h.15tbsnb0xhwp)" for details.

-## Drill scaling up number of workers

-In preparation for a spike in traffic, you can increase the number of unicorn workers for an app.

-Pick an application (e.g. `smartanswers`) and drill scaling up the number of workers, by following [scale unicorn workers](/manual/scale-unicorn-workers.html).

-Note that you'll need to edit the `integration.yaml` file, not the `production.yaml` file as described in the docs above.
-And instead of merging to `main`, just build your branch directly to Integration.
-When you're done drilling, re-deploy the previous release and delete your branch.

-## Drill enabling a code freeze

-Choose a continuously-deployed app where you can make a meaningful change to the default branch, e.g. fixing a typo, or merging a Dependabot PR.

-Either before merging the change, or part way through the continuous deployment process, follow the instructions for [implementing a deploy freeze](/manual/development-pipeline.html#check-for-or-implement-a-deploy-freeze) for that app.

-Follow the deployment pipeline in Jenkins.
-Confirm that no further environment deployments are triggered.
-For example, if you implemented the deploy freeze just after the app was deployed to Staging, confirm that the app was then not automatically deployed to Production.

-Remove the code freeze, then manually push the changes to all remaining environments so that they're in sync.

-## Drill getting a password out of govuk-secrets

-Most of our shared accounts are stored in this repo.
-Follow the steps to [get a password](https://github.com/alphagov/govuk-secrets/tree/main/pass#get-a-password), a useful one for 2nd line is the [Technical 2nd line Dashboard](https://alphagov.github.io/frame-splits/index.html?title=2nd+Line+Dashboard&layout=2x1-responsive&url%5B%5D=https%3A%2F%2Fgovuk-secondline-blinken.herokuapp.com%2Fblinken.html&url%5B%5D=https%3A%2F%2Fgrafana.production.govuk.digital%2Fdashboard%2Ffile%2F2ndline_health.json&url%5B%5D=https%3A%2F%2Fgovuk-zendesk-display-screen.herokuapp.com&url%5B%5D=) which shows a high level overview of the state of GOV.UK environments.
-Upon loading this dashboard it will ask for the `govuk-zendesk-display-screen` credentials.

 ## Drill making changes to user accounts